luberda-molinet/FFImageLoading/README.md

 });
 ```

+###Advanced usage

-If you want to stop loading requests when you leave your activity is no longer used/paused:
+If you want to stop pending loading requests.
+For example when your activity gets paused/resumed:
 ```C#
 protected override void OnPause()
 {